1. How do I register for a course that has a prerequisite?

 - Transfer Planning

 - Veteran Student Educational Plan

 At the beginning of each semester, appointments are not available.
-All students are seen on a drop-in basis only.
+All students are seen on a Quick-stop/Drop-in basis only.
 This allows counselors to provide maximum assistance for scheduling and enrollment concerns for all students.